-The Oral Cancer Foundation is a national public service, non-profit entity designed to reduce suffering and save lives through prevention, education, research, advocacy, and patient support activities.
-Oral cancer is the largest group of those cancers which fall into the head and neck cancer category.
+The Oral Cancer Foundation is a national public service, IRS registered 501(c)3 head and neck cancer charity, designed to reduce suffering and save lives through prevention, education, research funding, advocacy, and patient support activities.
+Oral and oropharyngeal cancers are the largest group of those cancers which fall into the head and neck cancer category.
 Common names for it include such things as mouth cancer, tongue cancer, tonsil cancer, and throat cancer.
-Approximately 42,000 people in the US will be newly diagnosed with oral cancer in 2013.
-This includes those cancers that occur in the mouth itself, in the very back of the mouth known as the oropharynx, and on the exterior lip of the mouth.
-This is the fifth year in a row in which there has been an increase in the rate of occurrence of oral cancers, in 2007 there was a major jump of over 11% in that single year.
-There are two distinct pathways by which most people come to oral cancer.
-One is through the use of tobacco and alcohol, a long term historic problem and cause, and the other is through exposure to the HPV-16 virus (human papilloma virus version 16), a newly identified etiology, and the same one which is responsible for the vast majority of cervical cancers in women.
-A small percentage of people (under 7 %) do get oral cancers from no currently identified cause.
-It is currently believed that these are likely related to some genetic predisposition.
+Approximately 54,000 people in the US will be newly diagnosed with oral cancer in 2024.
+This includes those cancers that occur in the mouth itself, (salivary gland cancers, tongue cancers, mucosal soft tissue cancers), in the very back of the mouth known as the oropharynx, (primarily tonsil and tonsillar crypt and base of tongue), and on the exterior lips of the mouth.
+For more than a decade there has been an annual increase in the rate of occurrence of oral and oropharyngeal cancers.
+This is expected to continue as there is no national screening policy or protocol, and the risk factors for the disease continue to be relatively unchanged.